A Guide to Trickle Vents

 Trickle Vents

-Trickle vents, head vents, night vents… slot vents… Call them what you will, they are often the Marmite of the double glazing world.
+Trickle vents, head vents, night vents… slot vents… call them what you will, they are often the Marmite of the double glazing world.
 People either love them or hate them.
 Whatever your feelings they serve a purpose though.
-We’ve put together a brief guide to save you losing your head over them.
+At Starglaze, we’ve put together a brief guide to save you losing your head over them.

 What is A Trickle Vent?

 In basic terms, when a window is manufactured, a slot is drilled into the plastic frame, and a cover is placed over it.
-The cover has a control on it which allows you to open and close the slot at will to let air gradually trickle into your home.
+The cover has a control on it which allows you to open and close the slot at will to let air gradually trickle into your home without the need to open your window entirely.

 Types of Trickle Vents